Things to do in the Isle of Man

 We call Peel the ‘sunset city’, and not without good reason.
 This west-facing beach town sees some mesmerising sunsets, and one of the best places to enjoy them is from Peel Hill.

+Located next to the marina and across from the castle ruins, you’d struggle to miss Peel Hill.
 Of course, it’s gorgeous at any time of day, but especially during sunset when the weather is good.
-It’s an excellent spot to overlook the castle ruins and spot marine life such as seals and dolphins.

-44. Explore the Coastline with Adventurous Experiences
+42. Explore the Coastline with Adventurous Experiences

 Adventurous Lesbian Date Ideas

-45. Enjoy a Davisons Ice Cream on the Rainbow Benches
+43. Enjoy a Davisons Ice Cream on the Rainbow Benches

 Things to do Isle of Man